 - 14:00 Peach slices, medium can drained.

-20:00 Rice or garden peas or chopped tomatoes and tuna flakes or sardines (rinsed) with the pulse of the day (legume actually) with a hot sauce (see notes below for the latter two items)
+- 20:00 Rice, sweet corn or chopped tomatoes and tuna flakes or sardines (rinsed) with the pulse of the day (legume actually) with a hot sauce (see notes below for the latter two items)

-Pulses (actually legume seeds – pulses are the dried seed from the fruits of legume vegetables): chickpeas, rinsed baked beans (ie haricot beans) or kidney beans, mushy peas, cannellini beans, borlotti beans & green lentils are in fact all pulses and there is a vast selection available as you can see on this list of pulses with their Indian & English names.
+Pulses (actually legume seeds – pulses are the dried seed from the fruits of legume vegetables): chickpeas, rinsed baked beans (ie haricot beans), kidney beans, mushy peas, cannellini beans, borlotti beans & green lentils are in fact all legume seeds and there is a vast selection available as you can see on this list of pulses with their Indian & English names.
 There’s a more comprehensive list on the AGT website but I’m not recommending AGT as I’ve never used them!
 The pulses I choose are simply the cheapest available at Asda or anywhere else for that matter (50p or less for a 300/400g can).

 The hot sauces I make include the following herb flavours: Piri Piri Seasoning, Jerk Seasoning, Hot Chilli Powder, Hot Curry Powder, Medium Tandoori Spice Blend & Garam Masala Spice Blend, Bolognese Seasoning – all available from Asda for around a pound!
 I also include Ground Turmeric as a colouring for potato & rice and because of it’s anti-cancer properties which are apparently improved by the addition of a little black pepper.
 Also Turmeric makes microwaved sliced potato look like chips and gives rice an appetising colour.

 Whenever I want to thicken something I use potato powder instead of flour as I try to avoid any products containing gluten which seems to bring back arthritis in my knees if I ever revert to normal bread because I love it so much!